1:9

 “A little,” he said.

 He then got a bit more serious and added, “I look at the water everyday too.
 Often after you leave.
 And I watch all the eddies, and swirls, and the fish, and I ask Omnia, has the river ever flowed this way before, I let her watch it.
 Everyday I ask.
-I know what she'll say: it's happened in the Parallels, and the Echoes have found it.”
+I know what she'll say: it's happened in the Parallels, or the Echoes have found it.”

 She turned and stared at him.
 He had deep-set eyes that were brown.
 He was wearing a mishmash of clothes, and only his jacket had alternating colors of neon lights racing around the seams.